petershin/liferay-learn/docs/analytics-cloud/latest/en/touchpoints/assets/tracking-custom-assets.md

 ## Example for Documents and Media Type

-If you wish for your custom asset to be tracked as a documents and media type asset, use `data-analytics-asset-type="document"` along with the other required html tags.
-For example,
+If you want your custom asset to be tracked as a documents and media type asset, use `data-analytics-asset-type="document"` along with the other required HTML tags:

 ```html
 <div>